Increasing Fertility Naturally

 - Nutrient Dense Foods- Fruits, vegetables; full fat foods like butter, ghee, and coconut oil; organic/grass-fed whole milk dairy products; fermented foods; eggs; grass-fed meat; beef liver every so often if you can handle it!
 I have read MANY stories about women getting pregnant after they starting eating more fats after a lifetime of The WAPF has a great basis for a real foods diet

 - Herbal Infusions– Nettles and Red Raspberry leaf are the 2 best herbs fro pregnancy and nursing.
 Nettle infusions are full of vitamin K, iron, copper, magnesium and calcium, and they help the kidneys, liver, and adrenals.
 Red Raspberry leaf is a well-known uterine tonic and helps to keep hormones balanced, especially after birth.
+Red raspberry is a commonly used herb to increase fertility in women too.
+I have seen in many cases where it is enough to help get hormones balanced to help a woman get pregnant.

 - Focus on Gut Health– we need sufficient stomach acid and bile to digest a lot of our nutrients and to take care of nasty things like bacteria and parasites.
 Using either a probiotic or eating fermented foods is essential as well.
 Constipation is extremely common while pregnant or breastfeeding so we have to try and keep things moving!